tjanczuk/arrjs/README.md

 ## Getting started

-Instructions below are for setting up a single machine deployment (e.g. development environemnt) on a MacOS.
+Instructions below are for setting up a single machine deployment (e.g. development environment) on a MacOS.
 Other OSes are conceptually similar.

 Start unsecure MongoDB server on localhost: